bzgrey/TorahCards-backend/design/concepts/Labeling/Labeling.md

 - **principle** When someone wants to know what items are related to certain topics or labels, they can create a new label and then add items that are associated to that label.
 They are also able to remove items or labels if they change their minds.
 - **state**
 	- a set Items with
-		- a labels set of Labels
+		- a set of label name Strings
 	- a set of Labels with
 		- a name String
 		- a set of Items